amlwwalker/got-qt/README.md

 ## Quick Start!

 * To use the hotloading feature a configuration file is compiled into the binary using [packr](https://github.com/gobuffalo/packr).
-You can install it with go get -u github.com/gobuffalo/packr/...
+* If you are using the [makefile for automation](MAKEFILE.md), running `make install` should setup everything up for you, including packr.
-* Once packr is installed, and you have pulled the repository, to build the config.json into the binary, just run `packr` from within the qt directory of this repository.
+* Once installation is successful, to build the config.json into the binary, just run `packr` from within the qt directory of this repository.
 Any time you change the config.json file, found in configfiles/ you will need to re run packr.
 	* I have intentionally excluded packr files from the git repository as they can get large and are easily generated.

 ## General Overview